-(2) If the Municipal Planning Approval Authority is the Municipal Council -
+(2) If the Municipal Planning Approval Authority is the Municipal Council - an application for municipal planning approval.

-- (a) it may consider a summary of the comments received in response to the public consultation process, instead of the comments; and - (b) it must consider the Tribunal's recommendation on the application in addition to the matters in Schedule 8.
+(a) it may consider a summary of the comments received in response to the public consultation process, instead of the comments; and

-(3) The Municipal Planning Approval Authority must -

-- (a) approve, including partly approve; or - (b) refuse,
+- (b) it must consider the Tribunal's recommendation on the application in addition to the matters in Schedule 8. - (3) The Municipal Planning Approval Authority must - - (a) approve, including partly approve; or - (b) refuse,